ajzno26/grafana/README.md

 Display CPU and memory metrics on Grafana:

 On Grafana, click "Dashboard" and then "+New"

 Select "Prometheus" as the data source in the "Metrics" tab.
 In the PromQL query field, enter a query: 100 - (avg by (instance) (irate(node_cpu_seconds_total{mode="idle"}[2m])) * 100

 Click "Apply" to save the panel.

-Add another panel for memory usage
+Add another panel for memory usage:
 In the PromQL query field, enter a query: node_memory_MemTotal_bytes - node_memory_MemFree_bytes - node_memory_Buffers_bytes - node_memory_Cached_bytes

 Click "Apply" to save the panel.